Plain English Summary

 Background and study aims

 Aphasia, or loss of language, is one of the most devastating consequences of stroke.
 While symptoms may be alleviated by speech and language therapy, many people are left with long term communication problems that profoundly affect their family, social and working lives.
 Loss of friends and feeling isolated are common.
 New online virtual technologies have exciting potential for people with aphasia.
 These are simulated environments, on the internet, where people can meet and talk.
-They offer a novel way for developing verbal communication (talking)skills, and can simulate social contexts in which to practice those skills.
+They offer a novel way for developing verbal communication (talking) skills, and can simulate social contexts in which to practice those skills.
 They also have the potential to reduce social isolation.
 Eva Park is a virtual environment developed by the researchers containing a number of simulated locations including houses, restaurants, a tropical bar, a health centre and a disco.
 Users are represented by avatars (moving images of people on the screen) and communicate using speech.
 Several people can use Eva Park at the same time, making it a place for social contact and communication.
-This project aimed to find out if treatment delivered in this tailor made virtual environment benefits the communication skills of people with aphasia, increases their confidence in communication and reduces feelings of social isolation.
-It also explored ease of access to the environment and what the participants thought about it.
+This study aims to find out if treatment delivered in this tailor made virtual environment benefits the communication skills of people with aphasia, increases their confidence in communication and reduces feelings of social isolation.
+It also explores ease of access to the environment and what the participants think about it.

 Who can participate?

 Adults diagnosed with aphasia following a stroke which happened at least 4 months before the start of the study.